ferrocene/ferrocene/ferrocene/doc/qualification-plan/src/infrastructure.rst

-The sources of the Ferrocene toolchain, including but not limited to the compiler, libraries, test suites, documentation, qualification material, helper tools, configuration, all reside in a private repository referred to as the "Ferrocene GitHub repository", "``ferrocene/ferrocene``", or "the monorepo".
+The sources of the Ferrocene toolchain, including but not limited to the compiler, libraries, test suites, documentation, qualification material, helper tools, configuration, all reside in a public repository referred to as the "Ferrocene GitHub repository", "``ferrocene/ferrocene``", or "the monorepo".

 Hosting the Ferrocene toolchain in a single repository allows the Ferrocene